 The fair value, of Public Works Loan Board (PWLB) loans with a carrying value of £2,265.6m, measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
-The difference between the carrying amount and the fair value measures the additional interest that the Council will pay over the remaining terms of the loans were at prevailing market rates.
+The difference between the carrying amount and the fair value measures the additional interest that the Council will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates.